leinadalrus/genobee/README.md

 ###### The Idea for Genobee:

 Experimental project in creating a basic UI in SDL2 v.s Raylib \[4.5] for the sake of Digital Signal Processing and Audio Streaming/Handling.
-_One side of me is like intralogue-ing on the idea I should just use ImGui, but the problem with ImGui is that it doesn't have Emscripten support for web-browser usage._
+_One side of me is like intralogue-ing on the idea I should just use ImGui, but the problem with ImGui is that Emscripten support for web-browser usage isn't as well documented as Raylib or SDL2._

 I've come to an epiphany that I should possibly direct this project into creating an accessible kind of "Flash" and "ActionScript" alternative to what modern web browsers currently offer.
 I hope I can garner more help and create a headless API for the project.

+Therefore ...
+> 'microui' and 'miniaudio' are going to be employed.
+Stable, not much in terms of recent, consistent updates, but works well with a tandem of designs.

 ##### Why not Yew and Tauri?